Newhall Land and Farming Company: Company history

 At this point, Mayo was in his late seventies and growing increasingly frail.
-He turned the operation over to his son-in-law, Atholl McBean, a San Francisco businessman who had held onto his entire savings during the Wall Street Crash.
+He turned the operation over to his son-in-law, Atholl McBean, a San Francisco businessman who had held onto his entire savings during the Wall Street crash.
 The company was able to hold on long enough for the reparations payments to come through, and with the last of the Hearst payments, was enough for the company to climb out of debt.
 By his third year in charge, Newhall Land and Farming reported a profit of $25,000 and by 1935, they resumed dividend payments, the first since 1930.

 Henry Newhall had purchased Rancho San Francisco from speculators who had purchased it from Ygnacio del Valle in the hopes of finding crude oil.
 Alex Mentry had discovered oil in 1876 just to the south of the rancho (which became the Pico Canyon Oilfield), but the group of investors who sold to Newhall (25 cents per acre) had had no such luck.
-McBean was convinced no oil was to be found on the land Newhall Ranch, but he leased it to Barnsdall Oil Company anyway.To the family's good fortune, Barnsdall struck oil in 1937 and there was so much oil that over the next few years, 44 oil wells were producing millions of dollars, which ended their cash flow problems.
+McBean was convinced no oil was to be found on the land Newhall Ranch, but he leased it to Barnsdall Oil Company anyway.To the family's good fortune, Barnsdall struck oil in 1937 and there was so much oil that over the next few years, 44 oil wells were producing millions of dollars ending their cash flow problems.

 By the 1950s, urbanization began to encroach on Newhall Ranch.
 The County of Los Angeles, hoping to encourage more residential development, changed its rules for property taxes, taxing land at what its "best use" would be, regardless of its actual use.
-Newhall Ranch was assessed to be a residential zone, which substantially increased the tax burden of Newhall Land and Farming (the Williamson Act would be enacted in 1965 to counteract this problem, but it came too late for Newhall Ranch).
+Newhall Ranch was assessed to be a residential zone, which substantially increased the tax burden of Newhall Land and Farming (the Williamson Act was passed in 1965 to counteract the problem, but it came too late for Newhall Ranch).
 McBean understood that agriculture alone was not going to pay the taxes, and that if the land was to be designated for residential homes, the company might as well head in that direction.